Fishing Tips

 Dialing in Your Setup

-Miami’s offshore current doesn’t care about your tackle.
+Miami’s offshore current does not care about your tackle.
 Go too light, and your bait never hits bottom.
 Go too heavy, and you lose the natural look.
 The right setup keeps you in the game.

 - Heavier sinkers punch through fast-moving water